Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 Juli 2025 17.32.32 UTC
+- WIB: Selasa, 8 Juli 2025 18.25.15 UTC
-- WITA: Selasa, 8 Juli 2025 18.32.32 UTC
+- WITA: Selasa, 8 Juli 2025 19.25.15 UTC
-- WIT: Selasa, 8 Juli 2025 19.32.32 UTC
+- WIT: Selasa, 8 Juli 2025 20.25.15 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: success
+Kategori: motivational